newatoms/beta/_private/customers/stby/pitches/insight-into-testing-research-participants.md

 ## Goal

-To show the competence, in and understanding of STBY's science based testing of services with _research participants_
+To show the competence in, and understanding of STBY's science based testing of services with _research participants_

 ## Action